semagrow/kobe/operator/readme.md

 This will set the operator running in your kubernetes cluster and needs to be done only once.

 **You might also need to install nfs-common to every node in your cluster if it doesn't already exists else the mounts to the nfs server used for caching will not work.
-F.e use apt install nfs-common**
+For example in ubuntu use apt install nfs-common**

 The general procedure of running an experiment is this.
 First you create a set of datasets by defining new **KobeDatasets** recources.Then you define one or more **KobeBenchmark** resources and one or more **KobeFederators** .At last you define a **KobeExperiment**.
 Everything is explained below.